castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The construct library can be imported into other construct libraries or CDK applications inside the Nx monorepo.

-In order to use it outside the monorepo, it can be published to a npm repository.
+It can be published to a npm repository in order to use it outside the monorepo.
 Execute the following command to create a publishable construct library that uses the value of `--importPath` as npm package name